minond/site/posts/1531094894-adt-type-meaning.md

     case (token : Number) :: _ => Right(token)
   }
 ```

+Note that since we're working with lists we have to pattern match the list
+itself before we can get to the values it holds.
+You can read the matching
+above as follows: first matching `Nil`, which represents an empty `List`, then
+match a list with an `Operator` as the first element and anything else
+(including an empty list) afterwards, finally do the same but for lists with a
+`Number` as the first element in the list.

 If we wanted to test out the exhaustive checks provided by the compiler, we
 could comment out any of those cases and the results would be a warning (or